-IAC presents a diverse, year-round program of new exhibitions in its gallery, including collaborative projects with community organizations, charities, and other nonprofit groups.
-In addition, IAC provides educational programming that includes artist talks, special tours, and workshops for young artists, high school and college students.
+IAC presents a diverse, year-round program of new exhibits in its gallery, including collaborative projects with community organizations, charities, and other non-profit groups.
+Additionally, IAC provides educational programming such as artist talks, special tours, and workshops for young artists, high school and college students.

 IAC plays a prominent role in Newark’s yearly Open Doors event, hosted by the Newark Arts Council.
-Open Doors draws art lovers and artists from across the country to Newark’s galleries helping to promote the arts and downtown businesses.
+Open Doors draws crowds and artists from across the country into Newark galleries, promoting the arts and downtown businesses.

-Lowell Craig, Seth Goodwin, and DC Smith established Index Art Center in May 2009.
-Founders of the former Redsaw Gallery and active members of Newark’s art community, the three have bolstered Newark’s fledgling art scene by actively and continuously promoting local and regional artists.
-The collaborations of Lowell, Seth and DC have played a critical role in revitalizing Newark’s galleries and its downtown development.
+IAC was established in May 2009 by Lowell Craig, Seth Goodwin, and DC Smith.
+Founders of the former Redsaw Gallery and active members of Newark’s early art scene, the three have bolstered Newark’s fledgling art community by actively and continuously promoting new and local artists.
+The collaborations of Lowell, Seth and DC have played a critical role in revitalizing both the city’s galleries and its downtown development.

-Index Art Center is located at 237 Washington Street, Newark, New Jersey near the corner of Market Street.
-It is easily accessible by car, PATH and NJ Transit.
-Street parking, and pay lots available.
-Hours are Thursdays from 6 to 9pm, Friday and Saturday 1 to 4pm, and by appointment.
-There is no charge for admission.
+Index Art Center is located at 237 Washington Street, Newark, New Jersey.
+It is easily accessible by car, The PATH and NJ Transit.

 Friday and Saturday 1pm to 4pm Viewings by appointment are also welcome.

 Our upcoming exhibition New Digs will be on display from 6/27 to 7/18